FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 These are examples of scopes and launch contexts that are recognized by Firely Server (SMART v1):

-* scope=user/Observation.read: the user is allowed to read Observation resources
+* scope=user/Observation.r: the user is allowed to read Observation resources
-* scope=user/Encounter.write: the user is allowed to write Encounter resources
+* scope=user/Encounter.crud: the user is allowed to read, create, update and delete Encounter resources
-* scope=user/\*.read: the user is allowed to read any type of resource
+* scope=user/\*.rs: the user is allowed to read and search any type of resource
-* scope=user/\*.write: the user is allowed to write any type of resource
+* scope=user/\*.cud: the user is allowed to create, update and delete any type of resource
 * scope=[array of individual scopes]
 * patient=123: the user is allowed access to resources in the compartment of patient 123 -- see :ref:`feature_accesscontrol_compartment`.